Holiday Destinations: are all your funds tied up in bills and other necessities such as food and fuel?

 Considered the most attractive ski resort in Romania, Poiana-Brasov is in the Prahova Valley.
 There is snow for about six months of the year and is often compared to the beauty of Chamoix, Zakopane or Cortinia D’Ampezzo.

 The resort features modern facilities – an artificial skating ring, Olympic ski-track, 9 slopes and low cost options compared to Italy, Germany or Switzerland.
-When you are ready to kick off your skis, Poiana Brasov is fun, lively and great value for money.
+When you are ready to kick off your skis of holiday destinations, Poiana Brasov is fun, lively and great value for money.
 There are a wide variety of bars, restaurants, and discos as well as swimming, horseback riding and bowling.
 For authentic Romanian evenings, visitors should try to experience “Sura Dacilor (Dacian’s Shed) or “Coliba Haiducilor” (The Outlaws Hut).
 Both restaurants have a lively atmosphere with Romanian folk music and serve delicious local and plentiful cuisine.

 The resort often hosts the European and Balkan Ski Championships as well as the Sar Cup with 6 ski lifts, slopes and a capacity of about 8,000 skiers per hour, offering ski-schools, services and rentals.
 Convenient and affordable lodging await visitors to this breathtaking mountain.